sravanthireddyaleti/Drowsiness-detection---Hackathon/README.md

 Drowsiness Detection is an application which addresses the issue of Drowsy Driving.

-This application records a person behind a wheel and counts the number of seconds he/she has closed his eyes.
+This application records a person behind a wheel and counts the number of seconds he has closed his eyes.
 If a person closes his eyes for more than 3 seconds then an alarm goes off.
 Even after the alram if the person is still not awake then after 10 seconds a sms with location is sent to emergency contact.